Cataalinn/AndroidTvSample/README.md

 # AndroidTvSample
 Android Tv and Mobile

-Implementing Rotten Tomatoes API in order to get movies for mobile and TV using Dagger2 and RxJava to provide movies.
+Implementing Rotten Tomatoes API in order to get movies for mobile and TV using Dagger2for injection, RxJava and Retrofit to provide movies.

 @UnderDevelopment